- Exfoliating face washes combine cleansing action with gentle exfoliation.

-- DIY exfoliating washes can also be made at home.
+- At-home exfoliating washes can also be made using simple ingredients

 Exfoliating face washes are a type of facial cleanser designed to keep your skin looking fresh and healthy on a daily basis.
 The product you choose is determined by the skin concerns you need to address and your skin’s tolerance for exfoliation.